I do not have a protective order against the abuser, and s/he has not been convicted of a crime. Can s/he have a gun?

 If any of these apply to your situation, please talk to an advocate in your area about how this law is being enforced.

 If none of these situations apply, you can still make a plan for your safety.
-See our Safety Tips page for more information.
+See our Safety Planning page for more information.
 You can also contact your local domestic violence organization for additional help.
 You may want to talk to them about whether leaving the area - either long term or for a little while - might help improve your safety.
 See our MD Advocates and Shelters page to find a local domestic violence organization near you.

 For additional information on gun laws in Maryland, you can go to the Giffords Law Center website.